Syllabus & Course Policies

 Weekly sections include a programming-based lab assignment and a discussion.

 This semester, we are offering two section formats: regular sections and the mega section.
 Both are designed to help students learn the course material equally well.
 You can choose which format you want.
-It is possible to change formats until the course's add/drop deadline.
+It is possible to change formats at certain points during the course that will be announced.

 Regular Section